echille/E.-Chille-Open-Lab-Notebook/_posts/2022-08-18-Pacu-ploidy-qPCR-test-standard-development.md

 ---

 ---
 **The goal of this notebook post is to explain how I developed the standards we will use for triploidy detection for the Pacu Ploidy project.
 We are developing a qPCR test to determine the ploidy of *P. acuta* individuals by detecting copy number of the ITS amplicon after several rounds of qPCR.
-All DNA used for the method will be normalized by mass, so it should take more cycles to amplify the DNA from the triploid samples because the they have a larger genome size, therefore will be fewer copies of the amplicon present in the same quantity of sample. this process is based off of the geneBlock design protocol [(link)](https://docs.google.com/document/d/1wsd2sOlhnXN42GGGdNAN4hTzYA81CeuaJ2q5s9vpBHc/edit) used by the Frank Laboratory at Kewalo Marine Lab**
+All DNA used for the method will be normalized by mass, so it should take more cycles to amplify the DNA from the triploid samples because the they have a larger genome size; fewer copies of the amplicon will be present in the same quantity of sample.
+This process is based off of the geneBlock design protocol [(link)](https://docs.google.com/document/d/1wsd2sOlhnXN42GGGdNAN4hTzYA81CeuaJ2q5s9vpBHc/edit) used by the Frank Laboratory at Kewalo Marine Lab**

 ---